FelixTheStudent/datasciencecoursera/HelloWorld.md

 This file is being used to practice markdown syntax and to figure out how I commit and push it to GitHub.

+git diff can be a useful tool I was told.